EOSC-CZ/sablona-dokumentace/NMA-en/statutory-documents/collection-policy.md

 - Zenodo (as non-NRP repository only selection of organizations and resource types covering datasets)

+- Individual direct input for the purpose of reporting dataset in the national Register of Research Results

 ### Institutions represented

 There are datasets from multiple institutions in each of the above data sources.
 The LINDAT Repository contains datasets mainly from UFAL and other organisations, directly submitted as primary recors into LINDAT Repository, not harvested by LINDAT from third party repositories (LINDAT Catalog).